UC-MOA: Utility-Conditioned Multi-Objective Alignment for Distributional Pareto-Optimality: Evaluation

 \subsection{Experiment Setup}

 \textbf{Tasks.} Following RiC~\citep{yangrewards}, we select two text generation tasks for our experiments, i.e., Helpful Assistant task~\citep{bai2022training} and the Reddit Summary task~\citep{stiennon2020learning}.
 For the Helpful Assistant task, we utilize three open-sourced reward models on Huggingface to measure three different objectives ``harmless'', ``helpful'', and ``humor''.
 We focus on three multi-objective subtasks: (1) ``harmless'' vs ``helpful''; (2) ``humor'' vs ``helpful''; (3) ``harmless'' vs ``humor''.
 Regarding the Reddit Summary task, we consider three reward models namely ``summary'', ``hallucinated'', and ``faithful'' to evaluate different perspectives of the summary quality.
 We focus on three multi-objective subtasks: (1) ``summary'' vs ``faithful''; (2) ``hallucinated'' vs ``faithful''; (3) ``summary'' vs ``hallucinated''.
-We provide more details about the datasets and the reward models in Appendix~\ref{sec:datasets}.
+More details on datasets and reward models are in Appendix~\ref{sec:datasets}.

-\textbf{Baseline methods.}We compare our method with two state-of-the-art multi-objective RLHF methods, Rewarded Soups, and Reward-in-Context (RiC).
-We also report the performance of the base model and the supervised fine-tuned (SFT) model.
+\textbf{Baseline methods.} We compare our method with three state-of-the-art multi-objective alignment methods for personalization, i.e., Multi-Objective Reinforcement Learning from Human Feedback (MORLHF), Rewarded Soups, and Reward-in-Context (RiC).
+We also report the performance of the base LLaMA 2 7B model and the supervised fine-tuned (SFT) model.
+We document the implementation of the baseline methods in Appendix~\ref{subsec:baseline_implementation}.

 \textbf{Implementation.} We implement the proposed method using PyTorch.
 We train the machine learning models on a server with 8 NVIDIA A100 80GB GPUs and 4TB memory for all methods.
-We select the LLaMA 2 7B-hf model as the base model for alignment following the setting of~\citet{yangrewards}.
-We list the implementation details (e.g., network structure for the parameterized utility function, hyper-parameter choices) in Appendix~\ref{sec:implementation_details}.
+We select the LLaMA 2 7B-hf model as the base model for alignment following the setting of~\cite{yangrewards}.
+We list the implementation details of our method (e.g., network structure for the parameterized utility function, hyper-parameter choices) in Appendix~\ref{sec:implementation_details}.